Lance-Mendenhall/MarioKart/README.md

 # MarioKart
-I was playing MarioKart 8 awhile back.
+I was playing MarioKart 8 a while back.
 A random course was selected, and it was a course we had done perhaps 20 minutes ago.
 I didn't like that.
 There are 48 courses.
 Why were we doing one we had just done?
 So, I wrote a program that simulates course selection in MarioKart.